Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociations and minimal query plans

-We end this section by commenting on the number of minimal safe dissociations.
+\smallsection{(3) Number of minimal query plans} We end this section by commenting on the number of minimal hierarchical dissociations.
 Not surprisingly, this number is exponential in the size of the query.
 To see this, consider a Boolean $k$-\emph{star query}\footnote{A Boolean \emph{conjunctive $k$-star query} is a query with $k$ unary relations and one $k$-ary relation: $q \datarule R_1(x_1), \ldots, R_k(x_k), U(x_1, \ldots, x_k)$.
-The fact that each variable appears in exactly two relations implies that the dual hypergraph is actually a standard graph.
-The expression \emph{star query} derives from the observation that its dual (hyper)graph resembles a star with the table $U$ connected to all other relations.} $q \datarule R_1(x_1), \ldots, R_k(x_k), U(x_1, \ldots, x_k)$.
-There are exactly $k!$ minimal safe dissociations: Take any consistent preorder $\preceq$ on the variables.
+The fact that each variable appears in exactly two relations implies that the dual query hypergraph is actually a standard graph (the dual hypergraph of a query is defined by the relations as vertices and variables as the hyperedges).
+The expression \emph{star query} derives from the observation that the query's dual (hyper)graph resembles a star with the table $U$ connected to all other relations.} $q \datarule R_1(x_1), \ldots, R_k(x_k), U(x_1, \ldots, x_k)$.
+There are exactly $k!$ minimal hierarchical dissociations: Take any consistent preorder $\preceq$ on the variables.
 It must be a total preorder, i.e.\ for any $i, j$, either $x_i \preceq x_j$ or $x_j \preceq x_i$, because $x_i, x_j$ occur together in $U$.
 Since it is minimal, $\preceq$ must be an order, i.e.\ we can't have both $x_i \preceq x_j$ and $x_j \preceq x_i$ for $i \neq j$.
 Therefore, $\preceq$ is a total order, and there are $k!$ such.
-Note that while the number of safe dissociations is exponential in the size of the query, the number of query plans is independent of the size of the database, and hence our approach has PTIME data complexity~\cite{DBLP:conf/stoc/Vardi82} for all queries. \Autoref{table:numberMinimalQueryPlans} gives an overview of the number of minimal query plans, total query plans, and dissociations for star and chain queries. \Autoref{app:numberOfQueryPlans} contains the derivation.
+Note that while the number of hierarchical dissociations is exponential in the size of the query, the number of query plans is independent of the size of the database, and hence our approach has PTIME data complexity~\cite{DBLP:conf/stoc/Vardi82} for all queries. \Autoref{table:numberMinimalQueryPlans} gives an overview of the number of minimal query plans, total query plans, and dissociations for star and chain queries.
 Recall that in our definition of query plans, we \emph{do not consider permutations in the joins} (called join orderings~\cite{Moerkotte:BuildingQueryCompilers}).
 Also, our problem differs from the standard problem of optimal join enumeration in relational database engines.
 For example, every safe query has only one single minimal query plan, whereas any relational database engine compares several query plans.
+Later \autoref{sec:optimizations} gives optimizations that allow us to evaluate a large number of plans efficiently.